notkrishna/harry_potter_datascrapper/README.md

 # Scrapping
 The data has been scrapped using selenium, BeautifulSoup and various other python libraries.
-The dataset can be found on kaggle when available.
+The dataset can be found on kaggle (https://www.kaggle.com/notkrishna/harry-potter-reviews).

 Have fun!